MandyK347/alx_html_css/css_advanced/README.md

 Here are the specific objectives:

-Develop a webpage using the provided HTML template.
+Developing a webpage using the provided HTML template.
-Apply CSS styling in line with the Figma design.
+Applying CSS styling in line with the Figma design.
 Ensure the webpage is fully responsive and optimized for mobile devices.
 Maintain clean, organized, and easily readable CSS code.
 Incorporate hover effects, a responsive navigation menu, and a well-structured hero section.